 Fowler Center Impact Investing Case Competition: A unique and exciting challenge for Weatherhead students

-The Fowler Center is pleased to announce its first ever Impact Investing Case Competition to be held February 2020 in partnership with Epoch Pi, a local purpose-driven investment bank, and Chicago-based law firm McDonald Hopkins.
+The Fowler Center is pleased to announce its first ever Impact Investing Case Competition to be held February 2020 in partnership with Epoch Pi, a local purpose-driven investment bank, and Cleveland-based law firm McDonald Hopkins.
 The competition is open to all Weatherhead students and will require students to use various business skills to analyze and value a B Corporation.
 The purpose of the competition is to connect and engage students with the Fowler Center's mission and teach them about impact investment through a unique exercise and networking opportunity.

 Participating in the FC Case Competition will give students the opportunity to: